chrisgrieser/nvim-scissors/README.md

 	snippetSelection = {
 		picker = "auto", ---@type "auto"|"telescope"|"snacks"|"vim.ui.select"

+		fzfLua = {
+			-- same format as fzf_opts in `:h fzf-lua-customization` fzf_opts = {},

+			-- suppress warnings from fzf-lua.
+			-- This is true by default, since commonly-used fzf-lua presets -- create warnings due to border settings. silent = true,

+			-- same format as winopts in `:h fzf-lua-customization` winopts = {
+				preview = {
+					hidden = false,
+				},
+			},
+		},

 		telescope = {
 			-- By default, the query only searches snippet prefixes.
 Set this to -- `true` to also search the body of the snippets.